Murder of Alesha MacPhail: Aaron Campbell

 Aaron Thomas Campbell was born in Shrewsbury, Shropshire, on 7 May 2002.
-Hailing from Clan Campbell's traditional land of Argyll, Campbell moved to the Isle of Bute when he was four or five years old with his mother Janette, father Christopher, and a younger sister.
-Clan Campbell chiefs and representatives have disassociated from Aaron Campbell and his actions and sent their condolences to the deceased's family.
+Campbell moved to the Isle of Bute when he was four or five years old with his mother Janette, father Christopher, and a younger sister.

 Campbell's upbringing included elements of physical and emotional abuse, and he often argued with his alcoholic mother.
 He was tested for attention deficit hyperactivity disorder (ADHD) and had a history of self harming and depression.
 Campbell attended Rothesay Academy and was popular among his friends, with whom he regularly drank alcohol and attended parties.
 He was fit and active, while also keen on gaming; he wished to be a YouTube star and posted several videos to the website.

 When he was aged 15, Campbell began to consider "doing something excessive" such as rape.
 In 2017, he sent a Facebook message saying that he "might kill 1 day for the lifetime experience".
 He was entered into a rehabilitation programme when he was caught starting fires.

 Campbell was acquainted with Robert MacPhail and Toni McLachlan, and claimed to have had a casual sexual relationship with McLachlan in the winter of 2017, although no evidence has been presented to corroborate Campbell's claim and McLachlan denies this.
 He purchased cannabis from the couple on multiple occasions, but these interactions ceased in early 2018 following a disagreement and intervention from Campbell's mother.